mdriscollic/docs/content/en/docs/Acquisitions/Serials/_index.md

 2. If there are locations or holdings for the linked PO line you are able to select location or holding for the receiving pieces.

 3. Fill in **Time between publication and receipt (days) (required)**.
-This describes the time interval between the date that the piece is published and when it is recieved at the location.
+This describes the time interval between the date that the piece is published and when it is received at the location.

 4. Select **Supplement** if the piece is a supplementary material such as a CD or a map.